Penguins top Islanders 4-3 on Crosby’s shootout goal

 Aston-Reese tied it for a second time, scoring in his season debut for the Penguins.
 Aston-Reese slipped the puck past Varlamov on a backhand wraparound at 7:03 of the second period.
 Teddy Blueger assisted.
 Aston-Reese had shoulder surgery last August, which delayed his return to the lineup.

 The Islanders were coming off 2-0 win over the Rangers on Monday night at Madison Square Garden.
+They are 2-0-3 in their last five contests.

+“Every night you can get a point, it’s huge,’’ Trotz added.
+“You get four or five points a week, you’re in good shape.”

 The Penguins had been off since losing 4-3 the Islanders last Saturday at Nassau Coliseum.
 Pittsburgh had to reschedule two games against the New Jersey Devils due to COVID-19 protocols.